MA in Medieval and Early Modern Studies

 Are there any deadlines?

-Applications received before 15 July 2020 will be eligible, and successful candidates will be notified shortly thereafter.
+Applications received before 11 April 2021 will be eligible, and successful candidates will be notified as soon as possible thereafter and no later than 21 May 2021.

 What are the other benefits?